tom-mi/python-async2v/docs/tutorial/03_asynchronous_filter.rst

 a perfect example for this chapter.
 Also, the person detection is performance-hungry enough (as of current hardware) to show the problem we get with the synchronous approach.

+The code examples included in this chapter are available as ready-to-run examples under ``examples/tutorial/03_*.py``.

 Try synchronous filter first
 ----------------------------